 One of the most difficult aspects of living with PTSD is a person’s trust.
 A traumatic experience can alter one’s perception of the world and make it feel like a dangerous and frightening place. ⁴ Furthermore, it can make them not trust themselves and those around them.

-In order to combat these issues, it’s in your best interest to ensure trust within your loved one.
+You want to ensure trust within your loved one to combat these issues.
 While people will go about such a task in different ways, there are some key factors in maintaining trust:

-- Create a schedule of times when you plan to see your loved one and activities you’ll do together (i.e. going grocery shopping
+- Create a schedule of times you plan to see your loved one and activities you’ll do together (i.e. grocery shopping).

 - If you live with a loved one, it can help to minimize stress at home as much as possible.

-- In order to show your trustworthiness, be consistent in keeping your promises.
+- To show your trustworthiness, be consistent in keeping your promises.

-- Reassure your loved one that they’re capable of recovery and have the strength to succeed.
+- Reassure your loved one that they have the strength to succeed in recovery.

-- Show that you’re committed to the relationship as well as your desire to support through long-term issues.
+- Show that you’re committed to the relationship and desire to support through long-term issues.

 4.)
 Understand PTSD Triggers